 At June 30, 2021, Hydro One Inc. had \$1,330 million in commercial paper borrowings outstanding, compared to \$800 million outstanding at December 31, 2020.
 In addition, the Company has revolving bank credit facilities (Operating Credit Facilities) with a total available balance of \$2,550 million as at June 30, 2021.
 On June 1, 2021, the maturity date for the Operating Credit Facilities was extended from 2024 to 2026.
 No amounts were drawn on the Operating Credit Facilities as at June 30, 2021 or December 31, 2020.
 The Company may use the Operating Credit Facilities for working capital and general corporate purposes.
 The short-term liquidity under the commercial paper program, the Operating Credit Facilities, available cash on hand and anticipated levels of FFO are expected to be sufficient to fund the Company's operating requirements.
-The Company's currently available liquidity is also expected to be sufficient to address any reasonably foreseeable impacts that the COVID-19 pandemic may have on the Company's cash requirements.
-See section "Other Developments - COVID-19" for additional information of the impact of COVID-19 on the Company's operations.
+The Company's currently available liquidity is also expected to be sufficient to address any reasonably foreseeable impacts that the COVID-19 pandemic may have on the Company's operations.